Customer Data Platform Software Options 2026

 The second dimension is identity resolution capability.
 Unifying customer data across touchpoints sounds straightforward but is genuinely hard at scale, particularly in organisations with large historical datasets where customer records exist in inconsistent formats across multiple legacy systems.
 Evaluate how each vendor handles probabilistic versus deterministic identity matching, what happens to profile quality when data is incomplete, and how the identity graph is maintained as new data arrives.
 Poor identity resolution produces fragmented profiles that undermine every downstream use case the CDP is supposed to enable.

 Third, assess activation breadth and real-time capability.
 A CDP that unifies customer data but cannot push it to the channels where you want to use it - or can only do so in batch rather than real-time - limits the use cases you can actually deliver.
 Map your top five activation use cases and the specific channels and tools they require, then verify that each vendor on your shortlist can deliver them at the latency your use cases require.
-Real-time personalisation on a high-traffic website has very different latency requirements from a daily email segmentation refresh.

 Fourth, take privacy and consent management seriously as an evaluation criterion.
 CDPs sit at the centre of first-party customer data collection and activation, making them a focal point for GDPR, PECR, and emerging AI data regulation compliance.
 Evaluate each vendor's consent data model, their approach to data subject rights fulfilment, their data residency options, and their approach to managing consent signals across downstream activation systems.
-In the post-third-party-cookie environment, first-party data strategy and consent management are inseparable, and the CDP you choose will shape your compliance posture for years.

 For the full enterprise software selection methodology, the Enterprise Software Selection Playbook 2026 is the definitive guide for buyers who want to run a rigorous, efficient process from requirements through to contract.